PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

   problems for observers.
 - A participant was able to choose “other” activity but not enter something in the other description.
 This shouldn’t have been possible.
-  Fix the instrument validation to rpevent this.
+  Fix the instrument validation to prevent this.
 (2024 study, record_id 15651 in raw, 9553 in prepared)

 ## Documentation